-1. Refer to Article 434 of the FEI Dressage Rules.

-2. Snaffle or Double Bridle is allowed for Competitions in the Bronze, Silver, Gold and Platinum tours..

-3. Double bridle is compulsory for Competitions in the Diamond tour.
+- 1. Refer to Article 434 of the FEI Dressage Rules. - 2.
+Snaffle or Double Bridle is allowed for Competitions-from PSG to Intermediate A/B Freestyle in the Bronze, Silver, Gold and Platinum tours. - 3.
+Double bridle is compulsory in Grand Prix level Competitions for Competitions in the Diamond tour.